Before you travel for healthcare abroad you should:

 - how much of the healthcare cost you can claim back

-Prior authorisation is confirmation from the Cross Border Directive office in Ireland that you:
+When you give us prior notification, the Cross Border Directive office in Ireland can tell you if you:

 - have followed the correct process to access healthcare abroad under the CBD